-We live a country that openly calls anyone with a light complexion “white” or “Caucasian,” without any kind of concern whatsoever for their ACTUAL RACE or heritage.
+We live in a country that openly calls anyone with a light complexion “white” or “Caucasian,” without any kind of concern whatsoever for their ACTUAL RACE or heritage.
 Why?
 Because everyone just ran with it.
 Yet, somehow, everyone seems to be okay with it.
-Let me just make it abundantly clear and reiterate that “white” is not a race; not all Caucasians are “white,” and not all “whites” are Caucasians.
+Let me make it abundantly clear and reiterate that “white” is not a race; not all Caucasians are “white,” and not all “whites” are Caucasians.

 And what are we to think about him wearing Washington Redskin gear?
 Does this not say it all?
 I really doubt that he would wear it if it were so offensive.

 So who are you going to believe?
 Think about who is really pushing the debate.
-It is not the proud Natives saying it; it is the left-wing media and those who are virtue signaling without the facts.
+It is not the proud Natives saying it; it is the left-wing media and those who are virtue-signaling without the facts.
 Now ask yourself why?

-Of course, some people want to cry about being offended over the term.
+Of course, some people want to cry about being offended by the term.
 However, if that is truly their feelings, then perhaps they should be offended that they do not have all the facts.
 The truth is that you can give me just about any word or description, and I am sure we can find (or make) someone or some group that is offended.
-Honestly, if the establishment did not want to perpetuate racial divides, we would not be marking them on government, education and employment forms, now would we?
+Honestly, if the establishment did not want to perpetuate racial divides, we would not be marking them on government, education, and employment forms, now would we?

 Not that it matters much.
 We have the Freedom of Speech.
-We DO NOT have the right to have a safeguard against the offense.
+We DO NOT have the right to safeguard against the offense.
 We used to be tough people.
 Now words are hurting us?
 Seriously?

 Maybe it is yet another way to divide the people even further than what has already been done.
-As a result, the government (once again) has to get involved in protecting those who did not care until the government and media made it a big deal in the first place.
+As a result, the government (once again) had to get involved in protecting those who did not care until the government and media made it a big deal in the first place.
 This means bigger government, by the way.
-The sad part is that the ignorant are buying into it and it is actually helping to tear us apart even further.
+The sad part is that the ignorant are buying into it, and it is actually helping to tear us apart even further.